ASUWebPlatforms/webspark-theme-renovation/README.md

 3. Add the modified files

-4. Push the changes. !Important  Do not push the compiles css
+4. Push the changes. !Important  Do not push the compiles css (This is only done at the end of development, while preparing a releease).

 5. Create a pull request.